sadr1an1/qBike/README.md

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my application.

-If you choose to use my application, then you must know that the application stores iPhone locations on phone memmory.
+If you choose to use my application, then you must know that the application stores data only locally and the data is never transmitted outside of your device.

-All the data collected is stored on your device and it is not transmitted or used by anyone.

 # Security